 Let's go back and play that.

-Hold your comment here, and let's go back and play it so people know what we're talking about, okay?
+Since you're referencing this, and I've referenced it a couple times, hold your comment here, and let's go back and play it so people know what we're talking about, okay?

-You know, understand that yesterday I was joking around about all these left-wing websites and how they are eager to to to blame this hurricane on Bush and eager to blame the lack of recovery and relief help on Bush because all the National Guard is over in Iraq.
+You know, understand that yesterday I was joking around about all these left-wing websites and how they are eager to blame this hurricane on Bush and eager to blame the lack of recovery and relief help on Bush because all the National Guard is over in Iraq.

 And lo and behold, the mainstream press, some of their outlets have picked that whole story up as though it's germinated by a responsible bunch of people and run with it.